miniflux/v1/docs/full-article-download.markdown

 How to write a grabber rules file?
 ----------------------------------

-Add a PHP file to the directory `PicoFeed\Rules`, the filename must be the domain name:
+Add a PHP file to the directory `vendor\fguillot\PicoFeed\Rules`, the filename must be the domain name:

 Example with the BBC website, `www.bbc.co.uk.php`: